-Choosing the right investigators (site feasibility) for your clinical trial is arguably the most critical decision to ensure enrollment success.
+The way clinical trial site feasibility is conducted has changed over the years.
+Now, choosing the right investigators (site feasibility) for your clinical trial is arguably the most critical decision to ensure enrollment success.
 Although overwhelming, what can make it truly daunting is a lack of data.
 According to Tufts, nearly 50% of investigators fail to meet their enrollment targets and 11% of investigators fail to enroll a single patient.
-Even more alarming is the number of investigators available for participation — how does one choose the right investigators given there are somewhere between 250,000 to 500,000 investigators globally?
+Even more alarming is the number of investigators available for participation — how does one choose the right investigators (site feasibility) given there are somewhere between 250,000 to 500,000 investigators globally?

 Take a typical Phase III trial with the following criteria: